camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/08-spin/01-overview.html.md

 </customer>
 ```

-With Spin integrated with the engine, the following expression can be used to evaluate the customer's post code in a conditional sequence flow:
+With Spin integrated into the engine, the following expression can be used to evaluate the customer's post code in a conditional sequence flow:

 ```java
 ${XML(customer).xPath("/customer/address/postcode").element().textContent() == "1234"}